• apoplexy •

 Notes: It is useful to remember that, in English, X is the only letter representing two sounds: [k] (often spelled C) + [s].
 That explains why the adjective for this word is apoplectic when the suffix -tic is added to it.
-If you want to tack on another suffix, -al, you may but if you want the adverb, you must add this suffix and say, apoplectically.
+If you want to tack on another suffix, -al, you may but if you want the adverb, you must add this suffix even if you don't pronounce it: apoplectically.

 In Play: The original meaning of today's word, "a stroke", is a bit dated even in the medical profession, but is still usable: "When Horace was told he had to pay luxury tax on his fishing boat, his face turn so red Mabel thought it was a fit of apoplexy."
 We are certainly free to use it in the sense of an explosion of rage, though: "When Coach Airman saw the referee call the fifth foul in a row against one of his players, he flew into a fit of apoplexy that drew a technical foul."